muratk5n/thirdwave/en/README.md

 company (why include them if they are not trustworthy), their bias..
 I've seen such approaches in analytics codes, they aren't usually robust, I wanted to rock'n roll so went for the raw source instead.
-Following result of raw polls for certain race can expose trends, it can give a good idea.
+Following indiv raw polls for race can expose trends, it can give an idea..
 It worked fine.

 "Why did u look at individual polls rather than 538 average before midterms?"